Two Moons, both covers

 Thomas Parker Williams - Concept, design, illustrations, plates, printing, binding.

-Mary Agnes Williams - Concept, design, handset original and selected text, printing.
+Mary Agnes Williams - Concept, design, hand-set text (selected Haiku; Io text written by MAW), printing.

 Center divider panel, Earth's Moon